MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-exercises/includes/3-explore-standalone-experience.md

 ### Exercise

 For this exercise you're logged in as Avery Howard and have the Copilot owner role.
-For all the tasks in this exercise, you'll work in the Copilot standalone experience.
+You'll work in the standalone experience of Microsoft Copilot for Security.

+This exercise should take approximately **15** minutes to complete.

 > [!NOTE]
 > When a lab instruction calls for opening a link to the simulated environment, it is generally recommended that you open the link in a new browser window so that you can simultaneously view the instructions and the exercise environment.
 To do so, select the right mouse key and select the option.